 The timing diagram of an 8-bit SA ADC is shown in Figure 2.
-At the first clock cycle, the input voltage is sampled, and the SAR & DAC are reset.
-The conversion starts from the most-significant-bit (MSB) at the second clock cycle, by the comparison between V_H and $V{REF}/2$.
-The decision from the comparator is then loaded by the SAR.
-At the next conversion cycle, the SAR outputs a digital word to the DAC, which contains both the previous decision and the current guess.
+At the first clock cycle, the input voltage is sampled by the S/H circuit, and both the SAR and the DAC are in reset phase.
+The conversion starts from the most-significant-bit (MSB) at the second clock cycle.
+The SAR makes a guess '1' for the MSB and sends the digital information to the DAC.
+The DAC outputs a voltage of $V{REF}/2$ accordingly.
+Then the comparator does the comparison between the hold voltage V_H and the DAC output V{DAC} .
+At the next conversion cycle for MSB-1, the SAR loads and stores the previous decision for MSB and again makes a guess '1' for MSB-1.
+The digital word sent to the DAC contains both the previous decision and the current guess.
 As the clock cycles increase, the output of the DAC successively approximates the sampled voltage.
 One bit is obtained per clock cycle.